mokshith9500/wealthwise-financial-stress-analysis_/README.md

-# WealthWise
+# 📊 WealthWise
-## Financial Stress & Banking System Analysis
+## 💼 Financial Stress & Banking System Analysis

 ---

-## Overview
+## 🔍 Overview

 This project analyzes U.S. banking system indicators and financial stress conditions using machine learning techniques.
+The stability of the banking system plays a critical role in the overall health of an economy, influencing credit availability, investment activity, and economic growth.

-The objective is to examine structural relationships among macroeconomic and banking indicators and identify recurring financial regimes within the data.
+The objective of this project is to examine structural relationships among macroeconomic and banking indicators and identify recurring financial regimes within the data.
+By analyzing patterns across multiple indicators, the project aims to provide a deeper understanding of how financial stress develops, evolves, and impacts the broader economic environment.

+This analysis combines both unsupervised and supervised learning approaches to explore hidden structures in the data and to classify financial stress levels.
+The goal is not only to identify patterns but also to interpret them in a meaningful way that reflects real-world financial behavior.

 ---

-## Methods Implemented
+## 🧠 Methods Implemented

-### Principal Component Analysis (PCA)
+### 📉 Principal Component Analysis (PCA)

+Principal Component Analysis is used to reduce the dimensionality of the dataset while retaining most of the important information.
+Financial datasets often contain highly correlated variables, and PCA helps in transforming these variables into a smaller set of uncorrelated components.

-- Dimensionality reduction
+- Dimensionality reduction to simplify complex data
-- Explained variance analysis
+- Explained variance analysis to understand information retention
-- Identification of dominant components
+- Identification of dominant components driving financial behavior
+- Visualization of data in reduced dimensions (2D and 3D)

+📌 This method helps uncover the underlying structure of financial indicators.

 ---

-### Clustering
+### 📊 Clustering

+Clustering techniques are applied to group similar financial conditions together, allowing the identification of distinct financial regimes such as stable, moderate, and high-stress environments.

-- K-Means Clustering
+- K-Means Clustering for partition-based grouping
-- Hierarchical Clustering (Dendrogram)
+- Hierarchical Clustering (Dendrogram) for understanding nested relationships
-- DBSCAN
+- DBSCAN for detecting density-based clusters and outliers
-- Silhouette score evaluation for cluster validation
+- Silhouette score used to evaluate clustering quality and determine optimal clusters

+📌 Clustering reveals how financial states evolve and group over time.

 ---

-### Association Rule Mining (Apriori Algorithm)
+### 🔗 Association Rule Mining (Apriori Algorithm)

+Association Rule Mining is used to discover relationships between different financial indicators by identifying frequent patterns and combinations.

-- Quantile-based discretization
+- Quantile-based discretization to convert continuous variables into categories
-- Support, Confidence, and Lift metrics
+- Frequent itemset generation using the Apriori algorithm
+- Rule evaluation using:
+  - Support (frequency of occurrence)
-- Identification of recurring financial indicator combinations
+  - Confidence (likelihood of association)
+  - Lift (strength of relationship beyond randomness)

+📌 This method helps identify recurring combinations of financial conditions.

 ---

-## Module 3: Supervised Learning
+## 🆕 Module 3: Supervised Learning

-### Naïve Bayes

-- Gaussian, Multinomial, and Bernoulli Naïve Bayes models were implemented
-- Used for classification of financial stress levels (Low, Medium, High)
-- Model performance evaluated using accuracy and confusion matrices
-- Comparison across variants to determine best fit for continuous financial data
+To complement pattern discovery, supervised learning models are used to classify financial stress levels into categories such as Low, Medium, and High.

 ---

+### 🟦 Naïve Bayes

+Naïve Bayes is a probabilistic classification model based on Bayes’ Theorem.
+It assumes independence between features and is efficient for classification tasks.

+- Gaussian, Multinomial, and Bernoulli variants implemented
+- Used to classify financial stress levels
+- Performance evaluated using accuracy and confusion matrices
+- Gaussian Naïve Bayes performs best for continuous financial data

+📌 Provides a simple and fast baseline for classification.

+---

-### Decision Trees
+### 🌳 Decision Trees

+Decision Trees classify data by recursively splitting it based on feature values, creating a tree-like structure of decisions.

-- Multiple Decision Tree models built with varying depth and criteria
+- Multiple models built with varying depth and parameters
-- Gini Index and Entropy used for splitting
+- Gini Index and Entropy used as splitting criteria
-- Tree visualization used for interpretability
+- Tree visualization for interpretability of decision rules
-- Model performance evaluated using accuracy, confusion matrices, and cross-validation
+- Performance evaluated using accuracy, confusion matrices, and cross-validation
 - Analysis of overfitting using training vs testing performance

+📌 Decision Trees provide strong performance and interpretability.

 ---

-### Logistic Regression
+### 📈 Logistic Regression

+Logistic Regression is a classification model that predicts probabilities and assigns data points to categories based on those probabilities.

+- Uses sigmoid function to map outputs between 0 and 1
-- Used for classification of financial stress levels
+- Suitable for classification of financial stress levels
-- Probability-based model using sigmoid function
 - Evaluated using accuracy and confusion matrix
-- Compared with other models for performance and generalization
+- Provides good generalization with lower risk of overfitting

+📌 Acts as a reliable and interpretable baseline model.

 ---

-## Data Source
+## 📊 Data Source

-All economic indicators were collected from the Federal Reserve Economic Data (FRED) database using the official FRED API.
+All economic indicators were collected from the **Federal Reserve Economic Data (FRED)** database using the official API.

-Indicators used include:
+These indicators represent different aspects of financial system health:

 - Consumer Delinquency Rate
 - Business Delinquency Rate